OleMussmann/bad_poem/README.md

     You can really rhyme,
     I hope you sing too .
     Greet good to all
-    And never be rude :)
+    And never be rude.
+    I'll take the ball,